 Mobile service.
 Ensure that your device works where you want to go.
 Mobile medical alert systems and some in-home base units with built-in cellular circuitry are available and use cellphone technology that incorporates a mix of nationwide wireless voice, data, and GPS tracking technology.

 Monitoring center.
 The urgent response monitoring center is just as important as the device itself.
 Choose a certified service provider that offers 24/7, US-based emergency monitoring services and agents.
 Additionally, if you require multilingual services, choose a service provider that offers in-house translation services.

 Optional services and features.
 Certain services and features can be added on to specific plans for an additional fee to allow for greater safety and security.
-These include in-home base units/buttons, smartphone apps for friends and family, product replacement protections, and wellness checks.
+These include in-home base units/buttons, smartphone apps for friends and family, product replacement protections, connection to voice-activated smart home assistants, and wellness checks.

 Medical alert device frequently asked questions